vpvnguyen/node-mysql/README.md

 The app will:
 - Take in orders from customers and deplete stock from the store's inventory.
-- Track product sales across your store's departments and then provide a summary of the highest-grossing departments in the store.
+- Track product sales across store's departments and provide a summary of the highest-grossing departments (total profits) in the store.
 - Add and create new products and departments.

 ## Setup & Requirements
-- `git clone <repo>` or download zip
+- `git clone <repo>` or download zip.
-- `npm install`
+- `npm install`.
-- Configure your own MySQL connection in `bamazonCustomer.js`, `bamazonManager.js`, `bamazonSupervisor.js`
+- Configure your own MySQL connection in `bamazonCustomer.js`, `bamazonManager.js`, `bamazonSupervisor.js`.
 - Connection sample:

 ```javascript